aholub/type/README.txt

 	When you run from the command line using osascript, files are injected in the order specified.
 Specifying --help displays a dialog box holding a very abbreviated version of this README file.
+If you don't specify any command-line arguments, the script works as if you had double clicked on the app icon: it inserts the clipboard contents.

 XCODE ISSUES
 	Annoyingly, XCode feels compelled to screw around with your